spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     amp_limits     = (0.3, 30) # Amplitudes for the templates during spike detection
-    amp_auto       = True      # True if amplitudes are adjusted automatically for every templates collect_all    = False      # If True, one garbage template per electrode is created, to store unfitted spikes
+    amp_auto       = True      # True if amplitudes are adjusted automatically for every templates collect_all    = False     # If True, one garbage template per electrode is created, to store unfitted spikes ratio_thresh   = 0.8       # Ratio of the spike_threshold used while fitting [0-1].
+The lower the slower

 Parameters that are most likely to be changed:
     * ``collect_all`` If you want to also collect all the spike times at which no templates were fitted.
 This is particularly useful to debug the algorithm, and understand if something is wrong on a given channel
+    * ``ratio_thresh`` If you want to get more spikes for the low amplitudes templates, you can decrease this value.
+It will slow down the fitting procedure, but collect more spikes for the templates with an amplitude close to threshold

 Merging
 -------